agrc/gis.utah.gov/discover/resources/index.md

 <i class="fas fa-fw fa-lock"></i>
 In addition to the statewide `Google` imagery service layer, there are archive layers available (ex. `Google 2011archive`) of the Google imagery organized by year collected.

-### Google Flight Dates
+### Licensed Imagery Flight Dates
 {: .text-left}

 <i class="fas fa-fw fa-lock"></i>
+The dates of each Hexagon imagery flight block can be found in the `SGID.INDICES.Hexagon_ServiceDates` SGID layer, which is available in our [Open Data site](https://opendata.gis.utah.gov/datasets/utah-hexagon-flight-blocks).

+<i class="fas fa-fw fa-lock"></i>
-The dates of each Google imagery flight block can be downloaded as a [shapefile or geodatabase](https://drive.google.com/drive/folders/0ByStJjVZ7c7mcWEzaXNRU09FUGM), viewed in [ArcGIS Online](https://arcg.is/1E0wq3b), or utilized through the `SGID10.INDICES.Google_UtahServiceDates` SGID layer.
+Similarly, the dates of each Google imagery flight block can be found in the `SGID.INDICES.Google_UtahServiceDates` SGID layer available on [Open Data](https://opendata.gis.utah.gov/datasets/utah-google-flight-blocks).

 ### Pro/ArcMap User Considerations
 {: .text-left}